-In response to the guidance in Keeping Children Safe in Education (2020) the school has ensured that:
+In response to the guidance in Keeping Children Safe in Education (2021) the school has ensured that:

-- 1. Staff understand what to do when children do not attend regularly - 2.
-Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions) are in place. - 3.
-Staff know that travelling to conflict zones could be an indicator of FGM and forced marriage. - 4.
-Procedures are in place to ensure that we always inform the local authority when we plan to take pupils off-roll or when they: - a. leave school to be home educated - b. move away from the school's location - c. remain medically unfit beyond compulsory school age - d. are in custody for four months or more (and will not return to school afterwards); or - e. are permanently excluded
+- Staff understand what to do when children do not attend regularly - Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions) are in place. - Staff know that travelling to conflict zones could be an indicator of FGM and forced marriage. - Procedures are in place to ensure that we always inform the local authority when we plan to take pupils off-roll or when they: - o leave school to be home educated - o move away from the school's location - o remain medically unfit beyond compulsory school age - are in custody for four months or more (and will not return to school afterwards); or - o are permanently excluded